karl-cardenas-coding/StorageProject/README.md

 ## BASH Script Storage Project

 This is a qucik BASH scripting project that determines how much storage you have on your machine.
-This is one of the first projects I have worked on while on my jounrey to learn Linux and BASH Scripting.

 ## Figuring our disk space on the CLI (Command Line Interface)